Ganiramadhan/todolist-app/README.md

-The todolist application is created using suabase, express js, react js and node js technologies
+Simple todo application that allows users to add, delete, and manage their list of tasks.
+The application is built using React and features responsive design, modern gradients, and integration wit…

 ==== STEP TO RUN CLIENT ======
 - cd client